browserslist/browserslist/README.md

 You can specify the versions by queries (case insensitive):

-* `last 2 versions`: the last 2 versions for each major browser.
+* `last 2 versions`: the last 2 versions for each browser.
 * `last 2 Chrome versions`: the last 2 versions of Chrome browser.
 * `> 5%`: versions selected by global usage statistics.
 * `> 5% in US`: uses USA usage statistics.
 It accepts [two-letter country code].